Recipe Generation from Unsegmented Cooking Videos: Experiments

 \textbf{Data preprocessing.} As in \cite{lei2020acl}, we truncated sequences longer than 100 for the clip and 20 for the sentence and set the maximum length of the clip sequence to 12.
 Finally, we built the vocabulary based on words that occurred at least three times.
 The resulting vocabulary contained 991 words.

-\textbf{Hyper-parameter settings.} For both the encoder and decoder transformers, we set the hidden size to 768, number of layers to two, and number of attention heads to 12.
+\textbf{Hyper-parameter settings.} For both the encoder and decoder transformers, we set the hidden size to 768, the number of layers to two, and the number of attention heads to 12.
 We train the model using the optimization method described in \cite{dalvin2019naacl,lei2020acl}; we use the Adam optimizer \cite{diederik2015iclr} with an initial learning rate of $0.0001$, $\beta_1=0.9$, and $\beta_2=0.999$.
 The L2 weight decay is set to $0.01$, and the learning rate warmup is over the first five epochs.
-We set the batch size to 16, and continue training at most 50 epochs using early stopping with SODA:CIDEr-D.
+We set the batch size to 16, and continue training at most 50 epochs using early stopping with SODA:CIDEr-D. The early stopping is introduced from MART, which stops the model training based on CIDEr-D.

 \textbf{Models.} We test the proposed method by comparing it with four state-of-the-art dense video captioning models, as described below: \begin{itemize} \item \textbf{Masked Transformer (MT)} \cite{zhou2018cvpr} is a transformer-based encoder-decoder DVC model that can be trained in an end-to-end manner by using a differentiable mask. \item \textbf{Event-centric Hierarchical Representation for DVC (ECHR)} \cite{wang2021tcsvt} is an event-oriented encoder-decoder architecture for DVC.
 The ECHR incorporates temporal and semantic relations into the output events for generating captions accurately. \item \textbf{SGR} \cite{deng2021cvpr} is a top-down DVC model consisting of four processes.
 The model (1) generates an overall paragraph from the input video, (2) grounds the sentences with events in the video, (3) refines captions based on the grounded events, and (4) refines events, referring to the refined captions. \item \textbf{PDVC} \cite{wang2021iccv} is the state-of-the-art DVC model.
 It detects $N$ events densely, re-ranks the top $K$ of them, and generates sentences for the re-ranked top $K$ events.
 Note that $K$ is the prediction target.
 This model is used in our preliminary experiments described in \secref{sec:oracle_analysis}. \end{itemize}